 While Nye didn't have children of her own, she played an important role in the lives of students.

-"She was an English teacher, but she was a lot more than that to the students who don't come from great home lives," Egnatuk said.
+"She was an English teacher, but she was a lot more than that to the students who don't come from great home lives," said Egnatuk, who was mentored by Nye during their six years of working together.
 "She really had a position of mentorship, kind of a motherly figure for a lot of these kids."